sr781/Snake-Game-/README.md

 # Snake-Game
 A Snake Game created in Python with a slight twist!
 Added turtles.
 A golden turtle gives 5 points whereas a black turtle takes away 5 points.
 The pictures below show the game being played.
 The colour changes every 5 points.

+The highscore is contained within a text file.
+This is so the data is not lost when the game ends.
 #
 How to run: